splunk/splunk-sdk-ruby/README.md

 #### Running the Unit Tests

+1. Make sure that the password for Splunk user <b>admin</b> is <b>"password"</b>.
+The unit tests are hard-coded to that user/psw pair.
+Make sure to put this back the way you had it when you are done running the unit tests.

-In the base directory where you installed the Splunk Ruby SDK, run
+2. In the base directory where you installed the Splunk Ruby SDK, run

     $ rake test

 It should run many tests without error.

 Note that currently, the only examples are documented in-line with the code.
-They can be seen by pointing your browser to <SDK_HOME>/doc/index.html.
-Look at the
+They can be seen by pointing your browser to splunk-sdk-ruby/doc/Service.html.

-<b>Service</b> class for examples.
+## Overview

+### Hello Splunk

+The Splunk library included in this SDK consists of two layers of API that can be used to interact with splunkd.
+The lower layer is referred to as the _binding_ layer.
+It is a thin wrapper around low-level HTTP capabilities,
+including:

+* Handles authentication and namespace URL management
+* Accessible low-level HTTP interface for use by developers who want to be close to the wire.
+* Atom Response parser

+Here is a simple example of using the binding layer:

+require 'splunk-sdk-ruby'